Banigo1/alx_javascript/README.md

+## This repository contains all my Javascript projects in the ALX Software Engineering Program 2023
-# JavaScript (JS)
+## JavaScript

 JavaScript is a widely-used programming language known for its role in web development.
 It is a high-level, interpreted language that allows developers to add interactivity and dynamic behavior to web pages.

 JavaScript can also be used for server-side development, mobile app development, and many more.

-This repository contains all my Javascript projects in the ALX Software Engineering Program 2023.

 ## Features and Highlights: